-When we first landed in the town centre of Port Vila, it was very quiet, only a handful of tourists in sight, and that was a Saturday night!
-We doubted our choice of destination right away, but have decided to be positive and give it more time.
-After a casual chat with a local shop owner, we learnt that there’s a cruise ship coming the next day, everyone took the rest of the day off to prepare for a busy Sunday.
-Obviously cruise ships bring major business to their tourism industry, and we were eager to find out what was really in store!
-So our real Vanuatu experience started on Sunday, and each day turned out to be better than the last.
+When we first landed in the town centre of Port Vila on a Saturday night, it was very quiet with only a handful of tourists in sight.
+We doubted our choice of destination right away but decided to be positive and give Vanuatu a chance.
+After a chat with the local shop owner, we learned that the people there were expecting a cruise ship coming the next day, so everyone took the day off to prepare for a busy Sunday.
+We were eager to find out what the ‘busy’ Vanuatu would be like.
+And so our real Vanuatu travel adventure started a day later, and each day turned out to be better than the last.

-Driving around the entire island only takes about half a day, I would recommend hiring a car, or a quad bike to see everything Efate has to offer.
+Driving around the entire island of Port Vila only takes about half a day.
+I recommend hiring a car or a quad bike to see everything Efate has to offer.
 Rent a scooter to explore the places that are off the main road!

-There’s no trouble finding food and drinks on the island!
-Below are some the restaurants and bars we’ve been to, apart from these, you can always order food & beverages from resorts and enjoy them right by the pool/beach!
+There were plenty of foreigner-owned restaurants on the island.
+Below are some of the restaurants and bars we had been to.
+Apart from these, you can always order from your resorts and enjoy a meal by the pool.

 For a nice meal on a budget, this is our favourite, enjoy their Daily Theme Special meal deal overlooking the harbour!

 This is the place to chill in the evenings!
 Upbeat atmosphere inside the bar, romantic ambience out on the deck that sits right on the water, great selection of drinks and excellent service!